amitchdesign/MuseumofCandy-/README.md

 HTML CODE I chose not to use alt text for the images because they are purely decorative.
 The message of the webpage is conveyed without the description of the images.

-Looking at the CSS Code I have highlighted the accessibility changes using ** **.
-These changes helped me make sure that this page is not only responsive but also accessible.
+Looking at the CSS Code the changes I made helped me make sure that this page is not only responsive but also accessible.

-Original CSS Code:
+**Original CSS Code:**

 .panel {
 	**padding: 15px 25px;**